CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-updates.md

-# Feedback loops for clicks
+# Feedback loops for profile updates

 If you set up a profile update feedback loop, the Marketing Suite notifies you in realtime whenever a profile or subprofile is updated within your account's databases.